 expect a station to remain in pristine condition unless 24/7 heating is provided.

 It is important to remember that each structure is unique in terms of its construction, exposure to extreme events, history of occupation and long-term maintenance.
 Consequently, there is no single prescription for building conditioning with the result that building conditioning strategies that work well at one location may not be successful elsewhere.

+END OF REVIEW FOR ENG7

 CONTENT